Common ferret poisons

-Poisoning may cause life-threatening bleeding; effects may not appear for several days.
+Poisoning with these may cause life-threatening bleeding, and the effects may not appear for several days.
 Bleeding may be internal and is therefore not always visible.

 Non-Steroidal Anti-Inflammatory drugs (NSAIDs)

-Ingestion can cause depression, weakness, tremor, vomiting, diarrhoea, bleeding from the gut, weight loss, coma and kidney failure.
+Eating NSAIDs can cause depression, weakness, tremor, vomiting, diarrhoea, bleeding from the gut, weight loss, coma and kidney failure in ferrets.

-Chocolate contains a stimulant called theobromine.
-Dark chocolate and cocoa contain high levels.
+Never give chocolate to your ferret.
+Chocolate contains a stimulant called theobromine, and dark chocolate and cocoa contain high levels of it.